Steps to Go Zero-Emission | ZEV TruckStop

 8. Ensure driver and maintenance staff training

 New technology means new policies and procedures for the operators of the zero-emission vehicles.
-Including the operator early in the process and getting feedback is a good way to ensure a successful transition for your business.
+Including the operator early in the process and receiving feedback ensure success for your zero-emission fleet operations and maintenance.